await-rescue/noughts-crosses/README.md

 Simple API for noughts and crosses.
-This is written to be extensible if we wanted to add persistent players with logins etc. Games are stored concurrently so multiple games can happen at once.
-Turns are enforced and some basic error checking is done with relevant statuses returned.

-Most requests return the game state as we would normally need to update this if using a UI.

 **To run:**